johnvictorfs/nyaa-cli/README.md

 ## Installing

-- `python3 -m pip install nyaacli --user`
+- `python3 -m pip install nyaa-cli --user`
   - *Note:* python-libtorrent will still need to be downloaded separately as shown below

 - This Program depends on python3-libtorrent, which can be installed using Apt with `sudo apt install python3-libtorrent` or can be built from source here: [python-libtorrent](https://github.com/arvidn/libtorrent/blob/RC_1_2/docs/python_binding.rst)